 Sustainability is a key area of focus and investment across the business and is about managing our business to ensure success for the long term.
 Our commitment to sustainability is built on sound business strategy that supports continuous improvement in the social, environmental and economic performance of the Company.
 By continually analysing our activities and considering the needs of all stakeholders, we can identify key opportunities for improvement and sustainable development.

 Our Sustainability Report demonstrates our performance in management of our people, safety, economic, social and environmental matters that are fundamental to the way we operate and develop new products.

-At Adelaide Brighton we’re dedicated to continually reducing the environmental impact of our production and increasing the effectiveness of our rehabilitation initiatives.
+At Adbri we’re dedicated to continually reducing the environmental impact of our production and increasing the effectiveness of our rehabilitation initiatives.
 The commitment to continuous improvement is built into our core business operations and is an integral part of our company culture.

-At Adelaide Brighton, our alternative fuels and raw materials program has a number of benefits for the business and the environment.
+At Adbri, our alternative fuels and raw materials program has a number of benefits for the business and the environment.
 The program: